 Fruits and Vegetables

-The most important dietary change for improving and supporting cardiovascular health is to increase your intake of fruits and vegetables.
+The most important dietary change for improving and supporting cardiovascular health is to increase your intake of whole fruits and vegetables.
 Research has shown that heart disease risk decreases with more produce consumption.
+2

 Fruits and vegetables are high in fiber and antioxidants which help protect the heart in multiple ways.
-Fiber helps with detoxification, lowers cholesterol, and decreases glycemic load by slowing the absorption of sugars.
-In general, the more colorful the fruit or vegetable, the more antioxidant and anti-inflammatory power it is going to have.
-The same pigments that give plants color, act as antioxidants.
+Fiber helps with detoxification, lowers cholesterol, and decreases glycemic load (blood sugar) by slowing the absorption of sugars.
+In general, the more colorful the fruit or vegetable, the higher the antioxidant and anti-inflammatory power.
+Typically, the same pigments that give plants color, act as antioxidants.
 Eating a rainbow – having some red, orange, yellow, green, and blue fruits and vegetables in your diet every day is a great place to start.

 In the early 1900s manufacturers found they could process vegetable oil in a way that made it solid.
-This increased its shelf life and let it be marketed as a ‘healthy’ replacement for butter.
-In the 1950s it was discovered that this solidified vegetable oil, often marketed as margarine, contained a substance called trans fat that was formed during processing.
+This increased its shelf life and let it be marketed as a “healthy” replacement for butter.
+In the 1950s it was discovered that this solidified vegetable oil, often marketed as margarine, contained a substance called trans-fat that was formed during processing.
 By the 1980s and 90s it was becoming clear that these fats had serious negative health effects and increased the risk for heart disease.
-Food labels are required to list the amount of trans fat in the food or product and some grocery stores, cities, and even countries have decided to ban trans fats entirely.
+3 Food labels are now required to list the amount of trans-fat in the package, and some grocery stores, cities, and even countries have decided to ban trans fats entirely.
 In 2018, partially hydrogenated oils, a main source of trans fats, were officially banned as an allowable food ingredient by the FDA.
-The key to avoiding trans fats is to avoid highly processed pre-packaged foods and always read labels carefully.
-By law the amount of trans fat has to be listed.
+4 The key to avoiding trans-fats is to avoid highly processed pre-packaged foods and always read labels carefully.
+By law the amount of trans-fat has to be listed.
+Click here to learn how to read food labels.

 One of the best tips to keep your meals on track is to plan them out: